-The following are not supported in the Analytics Gallery web environment.
+These are not supported in the Analytics Gallery web environment.

 - Folder Browse

-- File Browse (Save as).
-Upload works fine on the web.
+- File Browse (Save as), upload works fine on the web.

 - If an App throws any errors in the Desktop environment, it will not be able to be saved to the Gallery.

-When using the Action tool to Update/Change Value, unless actually needed, don’t use the ‘Replace a specific string:’ option.
+When you use the Action tool to Update/Change Value, unless actually needed, don’t use the ‘Replace a specific string:’ option.
 If you change the tool configuration in your workflow due to continued development, you may end up breaking that action tool, because that specific string may no longer exist.
 Obviously there will be times when you need to use that option but just bear in mind that if you change that string in the tool then you may need to also update the action tool.

 All detours must end, especially before joining any data streams from a detour to anywhere else in the workflow.
 A Detour End tool requires no configuration, so is easy to use.
-Make sure you use them, or end the detour with an Output tool.
+Make sure you use them or end the detour with an Output tool.

-Use the Error Message tool
+Use the Error Message Tool

-When writing questions, consider your user by anticipating common mistakes.
-You should be issuing error messaging using an Error Message tool.
-For example if the user must select an option, then throw an error when they don’t select anything, this can avoid the engine throwing errors which may not be meaningful enough to the user to understand how to fix an error.
+When you write questions, consider your user by anticipating common mistakes.
+You should issue error messaging using an Error Message tool.
+For example, if the user must select an option, then throw an error when they don’t select anything, this can avoid the engine throwing errors which may not be meaningful enough to the user to understand how to fix an error.
 Ideally have a throw error for every question that the user needs to fill in.
 You can also do more complex conditions to make sure they have filled things in correctly.
 For example, if they need to fill in a text box with up to 5 trade areas separated by commas (for example 1, 2, 3, 4, 5), you could use a regex condition to make sure there aren’t more than 4 commas in the text box.

-Issue errors with the Message tool
+Issue Errors with the Message Tool

 Along these same lines, try to anticipate cases where the App may fail even when configured properly.
 For instance, the user may enter in an address that fails to geocode and renders no results.
 You can easily handle messaging in your App by Filtering bad geocodes and then use the Message tool to return a message to the user: "The address you have provided did not geocode.
 Please check the address is valid and make appropriate changes to it or enter a different address and re-run."

-Update raw XML, escape HTML metacharacters
+Update Raw XML, Escape HTML Metacharacters

-If you are updating raw xml for a tool or using special characters in your Apps, bear in mind that on the web this may not work as anticipated.
-For example a Drop Down tool or List Box tool selection on the engine could contain text such as:
+If you are updating raw XML for a tool or using special characters in your Apps, bear in mind that on the web this may not work as anticipated.
+For example, a Drop Down tool or List Box tool selection on the engine could contain text such as: